Magic Kids (TV channel)

-Magic Kids was an Argentine cable channel which aired cartoons, anime and live shows aimed at kids and young teens.
+Magic Kids was a Latin American cable channel which aired cartoons, anime and live shows aimed at kids and young teens.
 The channel was founded on January 12, 1995, and went defunct on May 24, 2006.

 Widely regarded as one of the harbingers of a renewed interest for Japanese animation in Latin America during the 1990s, at its height the network had a variety of merchandise including a brand of soft drinks, toys and, the monthly Magic Kids Magazine.

+History

+The history of Magic Kids dates back to the end of 1994, when Horacio Levin, owner of Promofilm, through his manager Damián Kirzner decided to create a children's channel.
+In an agreement with Pramer, they contacted Jorge Contreras, a man with extensive experience in documentary and journalistic television but without any experience in children's entertainment, to take charge of the programming management of The Big Channel and Roxana Pulido, with extensive experience in documentaries and the advertising world who promotes the production task with the collaboration of Lionel Diacovetsky and the channel's communication.

 Originally conceived a "The Big Channel", the idea was to create a channel aimed at very young kids as way to market Pramer's toy-lines.

+After Cartan went bankrupt and The Big Channel temporarily went off the air in January 1995, Pramer and Cablevisión (which belonged to Eduardo Eurnekian) decided to create a new channel similar to The Big Channel, called Magic Kids (originally known as Cablevisión Members Club).
+Thus Magic Kids began its broadcasts on January 12, 1995, with a launch party at Sheraton Hotel.

 The channel was later re-branded as Magic Kids.
 At first it survived thanks by airing American series such as Power Rangers, X-Men and Spider-Man but later on shifted to Japanese anime series, as it was cheaper to license and would differentiate them from other American channels like Cartoon Network and Nickelodeon.